Cincy had nothing again. I got another pic of Linda from TV TIME and later at the Song Shop picked up 2 Seals and Crofts doubles for only $1.87.

 Speaking of Linda, TV TIME was the name of the CINCINNATI POST Saturday TV mag.

 I was 15 years old but never too old for good Saturday morning fare.
 Unfortunately, by this point in the seventies, what passed for good wasn't much.
 Looking at it from today's standpoint, I feel pretty much the same about HONG KONG PHOOEY although I love Scatman Crothers.
-LAND OF THE LOST was low-rent fun with some good actors overplaying and no money for real spfx.
+LAND OF THE LOST was well-written low-rent fun with some good actors overplaying and no money for real spfx.
 A great opening sequence and theme song.
 Loved the Hudson Brothers in anything.
 The STAR TREK animated series was soon to be taken off locally and to this day i've never seen some of the new episodes of that second season (which was mostly reruns as it would turn out).

 And apparently my opinion of SHAZAM has changed as I was just recently discussing how bad it was with a friend.
 The leads couldn't act, the scripts were preachy and duller than dirt, the backstory was left out and Captain Marvel was never used enough!
 At least the first Captain Marvel actor who debuted on this date LOOKED the role.
 But he was replaced in Season Two.